RTEMS/rtems-docs/c-user/barrier_manager.rst

 DESCRIPTION:
     This directive releases the barrier specified by id.
 All tasks waiting at the barrier will be unblocked.
-If the running task's preemption mode is enabled and one of the unblocked tasks has a higher priority than the running task.

 NOTES:
     The calling task may be preempted if it causes a higher priority task to be